-Aimee Bennett is the Email Marketing Manager of eCommerce and Automation at Ferguson Enterprises.
+Aimee Bennett is the Marketing Automation Team Manager at Ferguson Enterprises.
 With over ten years of experience in sales and customer service leadership and 2.5 years in email marketing leadership, Bennett is an expert in hiring, coaching, and developing teams that run effective email marketing campaigns.

 She joined MailCon on July 19 for a webinar titled “Driving Business Impact in Email Marketing” to cover how companies can strengthen their email programs, support increased revenue, and create a scalable email team.
 The following is a breakdown of her three comprehensive steps: